Professor, Lon W. Chaffin, Department Head

 - Outside groups and individuals must have special permission to use music department facilities.
 Contact the music office for additional information.

 All students majoring or minoring in Music, must enroll and participate in the ensemble appropriate for their particular degree plan.
 The appropriate ensemble will be determined by degree requirements in consultation with the student's advisor and ensemble directors.
 The student must enroll each and every semester he/she is considered full-time until the degree requirements are met, for a minimum of 8 semesters (7 semester for Music Education majors).
 Any student receiving any kind of financial assistance through the Music Department must enroll each and every semester while he/she is attending NMSU.
+Music Education Students will not receive Music Scholarship funds during their semester of Student Teaching.
 For more information, contact the Music Office.

 Music Scholarships and Awards

 A limited number of performance stipends and other music scholarships are available to any full-time registered student and are awarded through the department.
 Amounts awarded will reflect excellence and achievement in performance, determined by audition—either in person or by a recording—and references.